Contractually secure work

 This indicator measures the proportion of businesses that were innovation active during the survey period.
 Find out more about this indicator.

-In 2018-20, the sectors ‘Computer and related activities/ICT’ and ‘Research and experimental development on social sciences and humanities’ had the highest shares of innovation active businesses, at 68.8% and 79.3% of businesses respectively.
-Between 2016-18 and 2018-20, the share of innovation active businesses in the ‘Computer and related activities/ICT’ sector increased by 8 percentage points, and the share in ‘Research and experimental development on social sciences and humanities’ increased by 9 percentage points.
+• In 2020-2022, the sectors ‘Manufacture of computer, optical and electrical equipments’ and ‘Scientific research and development’ had the highest shares of innovation active businesses, at 62.8% and 67.4% of businesses respectively.
+Between 2018-2020 and 2020-2022, the share of innovation active businesses in the ‘Manufacture of computer, optical and electrical equipments’ sector increased by 3 percentage points, and the share in ‘Scientific research and development’ decreased by 12 percentage points.

 Toggle line chart